-For context, as a sales leader at a B2B technology company I get routinely prospected.
+For context, as a long-time B2B sales leader and business owner, people have been prospecting into me for years.
 I’m also a firm believer that the future of sales won’t involve bothering customers until they buy something from us.
-That’s why my initial reaction was similar to how I felt when Gary Vaynerchuk, perennial straight shooting and occasional f-bomb-dropping entrepreneur, asked my New York City audience this simple question; “Who HATES IT when another human being calls them on the phone?”.
+That’s why my initial reaction was similar to how I felt when Gary Vaynerchuk, perennial straight-shooting and occasional f-bomb-dropping entrepreneur, asked my New York City audience this simple question; “Who HATES IT when another human being calls them on the phone?”
 40% of us, including me, raised their hands.
 Why?
-Because in this age of extreme distraction many of us are conditioned to reject unwanted encroachments on our precious time.
+Because in this age of extreme distraction, many of us are conditioned to reject unwanted encroachments on our precious time.
 But strangely, my negative sentiment concerning Mr. FaceTime quickly turned to admiration.
 While I personally don’t like getting sales calls on vacation (never mind video calls), I whole-heartedly applaud that rep for trying something new and different!

 Despite their familiarity and tendency to work from time to time, here are three reasons you should never fall in love with your sales tactics.

 If you think the selling landscape hasn’t changed much in recent years, think again!
 According to research from the Bridge Group: